bennyyip/gvim-remote/README.md

 # GVim Remote

-Open file in existing gvim instance, same as `alias vr='gvim --remote-tab-silent'` in \*unix shell.
+Open file in existing gvim instance, same as `alias vr='gvim --remote-tab-silent'` in \*nix shell.
-It is for Windows GVim, with a vim icon.
+It is for Windows GVim, with a Vim icon.

 # Build